llord1/llord1.github.io/Introductory.md

 **Example of "Kwéyòl language rules according to David Frank {% cite  frank2001writing %}:**

-The relevant diacritics/ written accents for "Kwéyòl are à, é, è, and ò;  the à is does not appear very often, but when it does it would most likely appear before an n (as in "pàn" - bread).
+The relevant diacritics/ written accents for "Kwéyòl are à, é, è, and ò;  the "à" does not appear very often, but when it does it would most likely appear before an n (as in "pàn" - bread).

-*"While the vowels a, e, and o combine with an n to form a digraph in which the n is not to be pronounced as a consonant, the same is not true for the vowels i, é, è, ou, and ò, which are never combined with n as a digraph.
+"While the vowels a, e, and o combine with an n to form a digraph in which the n is not to be pronounced as a consonant, the same is not true for the vowels i, é, è, ou, and ò, which are never combined with n as a digraph.
 So any time the reader sees one of these latter vowel symbols followed by an n, he should interpret it as the combination of a vowel plus a consonant rather than as a single nasal vowel sound.
 In cases where a true n sound is preceded by a nasal vowel, two ns have to be written.
-Note the spellings of the following words:
+Note the spellings of the following words:"

 - lapé = l + a + p + é  = ‘peace’